-After news of a potential offer broke on 9 December, 21st Century Fox has now made a firm offer for Sky.
-Sky's independent directors have reached an agreement with Fox on a cash offer price of £10.75 per share.
-This represents a 40% premium to the closing price on 6th December.
+In December 2016, 21st Century Fox made a takeover approach and Sky's independent directors reached an agreement on a price of £10.75 per share, to be paid in cash.
+This represents a 40% premium to the closing price the day before Fox's initial approach.

-The timing of the move is also attractive to Fox, however.
-Despite the offer price being at a chunky 40% premium, £10.75 is still less than what the shares changed hands for at the start of the year.
-In fact, the weaker pound means the deal is set to cost Fox significantly less than it would have done pre-Brexit.
+The timing of the move is attractive to Fox.
+Despite a chunky 40% premium, the £10.75 offer price is still less than what the shares changed hands for at the start of 2016.
+The weaker pound also means the deal is set to cost Fox less than it would have done pre-EU referendum.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research for more information.